BitGo/BitGoJS/modules/unspents/README.md

 ## Continuous Integration

-`@bitgo/unspents` uses Drone for continuous integration, which is configured by the `.drone.yml` file in the project root.
-However, this file should not be modified by hand.
-All changes to the CI process should be done by modifying the `.drone.jsonnet` file, then running `npm run generate_drone` to rebuild the `.drone.yml` file.
+`@bitgo/unspents` uses github actions for continuous integration, which is configured by the `.github/workflows/ci.yml` file in the project root.
+All changes to the CI process should be done by modifying the `.github/workflows/ci.yml` file.

 ## `Codes`